Fraternalilab/POPScomp/README.md

 Please use the [Issues](https://github.com/Fraternalilab/POPScomp/issues) page for bug reports and add a Star to the repository to support the software maintainers.

 The [POPScomp GitHub repository](https://github.com/Fraternalilab/POPScomp) contains the following components:
+### POPSC
-1. *POPSC*: A GNU Autotools package of the POPS C program that computes SASA for a given structure.
+A GNU Autotools package of the POPS C program that computes SASA for a given structure.
   ![C/C++ CI](https://github.com/Fraternalilab/POPScomp/workflows/C/C++%20CI/badge.svg)
+### POPSR
-2. *POPSR*: An R package containing R programs that
+An R package containing R programs that
 - split complexes into single and pair components to compute buried SASA using POPSC and
 - provide a Shiny App as interface to the POPSC program.
+### Docker Image
-3. *Docker Image*: A *Docker* image of POPScomp can be pulled from the Google Cloud.
+A *Docker* image of POPScomp can be pulled from the Google Cloud.
 ```
 docker pull eu.gcr.io/high-hue-217311/popscomp:3.1
 ```
+### FunPDBe
-4. *FunPDBe*: Scripts to run POPScomp over the PDB database and feed the output into the FunPDBe project.
+Scripts to run POPScomp over the PDB database and feed the output into the FunPDBe project.

 ## Servers